bigbio/ibaqpy/benchmarks/README.md

 Coefficient of variation for all samples in both experiments using `quantile`, `median`, `median-cov`.
 We extracted human proteins common to 11 samples from IBAQ data.
 The mean of the coefficient of variation of all proteins in 11 samples was then calculated.

-Compared to the quantile, median and median-cov has a smaller coefficient of variation. `median-cov` has the smallest CV in the lfq experiment.
+Compared to the `quantile`, `median` and `median-cov` has a smaller coefficient of variation. `median-cov` has the smallest CV in the lfq experiment.

 <center class="half">
 <img src='images/method_mean_cv_lfq.png' style="height:300px;"/>